wdreesen/rasp_pi_photogate_tracks/README.md

 # rasp_pi_photogate_tracks
-Code to measure marble speeds on two tracks using a photogate
+Code to measure marble speeds on two tracks using a photogate.
+Assumption: marbles' speed are drastically different.

 # Getting Started
 Ensure you have a mapping of your GPIO pins for your Raspberry Pi from documentation or